 by Mary Jane Schmitt, Roosters Founder & General Manager

-Baseball evolved through the years as rules were changed, equipment was added, playing strategies and defenses were enacted and stadiums were built.
-Today’s professional baseball has had its problems and shortcomings, but throughout America the local ball fields still beckon young and old alike to come out and play or cheer on the home team.
-Baseball is our national pastime.
-Sometimes it is baseball as we now know it and sometimes it is “base ball as it was meant to be played”.
+Base ball evolved through the years as rules were changed, equipment was added, playing strategies and defenses were enacted and stadiums were built.
+Today’s professional base ball has had its problems and shortcomings, but throughout America the local ball fields still beckon young and old alike to come out and play or cheer on the home team.
+Base ball is our national pastime.
+Sometimes it’s base ball as we now know it, and sometimes it’s “base ball as it was meant to be played”.